 Hike the trails of Torrey Pines State Natural Reserve Park and see the rare and elegant Torrey pine trees, a number of animal species and miles of unspoiled beaches below.

-Visit Mission Trails Regional Park featuring a state-of-the-art Visitors Center where guests explore and learn about the wonders of nature and the native people who once lived on the land.
-The park also offers over 40 miles of natural and developed hiking and biking trails.
+Learn about the wonders of nature and the native people who once lived on the land at the state-of-the-art Visitors Center at Mission Trails Regional Park, then explore the park's more than 40 miles of natural and developed hiking and biking trails.

-The Lemon Festival celebrates Chula Vista's heritage as the "Lemon Capital of the World" and will feature live entertainment, a kids' fun zone and lemons galore.
+Celebrate this tart and juicy yellow fruit, plus Chula Vista's heritage as the "Lemon Capital of the World," along with live entertainment, a kids' fun zone and lemons galore.

-ArtWalk NTC @ Liberty Station brings fine art outside under San Diego's sunny skies to create the perfect viewing art under natural light and purchase artwork directly from the finest artists in the region.
+ArtWalk @ Liberty Station brings fine art outside under San Diego's sunny skies to create the perfect viewing under natural light.
+Purchase artwork directly from the finest artists in the region.

 Cardiff-by-the-Sea is ready to celebrate man's best friend!
 Set in a beautiful beach community, Cardiff Dog Days of Summer is a fair for dogs and dog lovers.